kk7ds/gaiagpsclient/README.rst

 Here are some example common operations to demonstrate usage::

-  # Add a waypoint by lat/lon
+  # Add a waypoint by coordinates (i.e. specifying a latitude and longitude)
   $ gaiagps waypoint add 'My Campsite' 45.123 -122.9876

   # Show the waypoints so far